 The European System of Central Banks is a group composed of:

 - the European Central Bank (ECB), and

 - the national central banks (NCBs) of all the Member States of the European Union.

-Compared to the Eurosystem, the ESCB also includes the NCBs of the Member States of the European Union which have still not adopted the euro, either because of their ‘special’ status (Denmark, the United Kingdom) or because they still have not fulfilled all of the convergence criteria.
+Compared to the Eurosystem, the ESCB also includes the NCBs of the Member States of the European Union which have still not adopted the euro, either because of their ‘special’ status (Denmark) or because they still have not fulfilled all of the convergence criteria.
 These countries continue to use their national currencies and have their own monetary policy.
 Their central banks have to this date retained their monetary sovereignty.